🗽 NYC SHSAT Test Prep

 18+ months before test

-Build foundational ELA and Math skills.
-No pressure, just daily practice.
+Build foundational ELA and Math skills — daily practice, zero pressure.

 7th Grade